EmelieMarkkanen/p5-garden-diary/TESTING.md

 ### To-do
 - Tasks posted by the signed in user is displayed on the To-do list page, only accessible by the owner.
-- The To-do list page only display the plants posted by the user.
+- The To-do list page only display the tasks posted by the user.
 - The To-do page feature a button redirecting the user to the post task form.
 - The task cards display the image, title and due date and a check icon to set the task as done.
 - If the task is overdue a red exclamation icon is displayed on the card.